How generative art works

 I’m fascinated with this video:

 At the start Sylvie Rasch shows a sock that she says is completely done by the machine, with no adjusted stitches etc. Then she demonstrates how its done, immediately dropping half the stitches in the cuff in order to redo them by hand to make the ribbing.
 This would clearly be a very difficult and error-prone, manual process for anyone who wasn’t an expert knitter.
 There follows a lot more manual work to create the heel and toe.
 I’m really impressed by the socks and having struggled to handknit a pair of socks once myself I’m keen to try it..
-But I’m also interested in how we sometimes spotlight our machines while side-eyeing the all craft skills that are still necessary around them.
-Unless you just want to make tubes, this ‘machine knitting’ also needs a lot of handknitting with a crochet hook.
+But I’m also interested in how we sometimes spotlight our machines while handwaving away all the craft skills that are still necessary around them.
+Unless you just want to make tubes, this ‘machine knitting’ also needs a lot of expertise to handknit with a crochet hook.

 This reminds me a lot of how generative or ‘AI’ music works – by an arduous manual process that is aided by some automation, but the composer is very keen to edit themselves out and make bold claims about their composition process being completely autonomous.
 David Cope is one example among many.